Pastlecry/FireLemon/README.md

 #### Please read full [Terms of use](/TermsOfUse.md) and Accept them before using this tool!

 > [!WARNING]
-> This repositpry's Author is not resposible for what you're about to do with this script, This script made for Educational purposes only!
+> This repository's Author is not resposible for what you're about to do with this script, This script made for Educational purposes only!
 # ⚖️License
 ### all files are Licensed under [MIT](/LICENSE) License